 Members Values dwAppNameSize dwAppNameOffset For All Devices: The size, in bytes, and the offset, in bytes, from the beginning of this data structure of the variably sized field that holds the user-friendly application name of the application that first originated, accepted, or answered the call.
 This specifies the name that an application can specify in lineInitializeEx.
-If the application specifies no such name, the application's module filename gets used instead. dwDisplayableAddressSize dwDisplayableAddressOffset For All Devices: 0 dwCalledPartySize dwCalledPartyOffset For All Devices: 0 dwCommentSize dwCommentOffset For All Devices: 0 dwDisplaySize dwDisplayOffset For All Devices: 0 dwUserUserInfoSize dwUserUserInfoOffset For All Devices: 0 dwHighLevelCompSize dwHighLevelCompOffset For All Devices: dwLowLevelCompSize dwLowLevelCompOffset For All Devices: dwChargingInfoSize dwChargingInfoOffset For All Devices: dwTerminalModesSize dwTerminalModesOffset For All Devices: dwDevSpecificSize dwDevSpecificOffset For All Devices: If dwExtVersion >= 0x00060000 (6.0), this field will point to TSP_Unicode_Party_Names structure, If dwExtVersion >= 0x00070000 (7.0), this field will also point to a common structure which has a pointer to SRTP structure, DSCPValueForAudioCalls value and Partition information.
-The structure is defined in the "LINECALLINFO Device Specific Extensions" section on page 4-4.
-ExtendedCallInfo structure contains ExtendedCallReason which represents the last feature-related reason that caused a change in this call's callinfo/callstatus.
-The ExtendedCallInfo will also provide SIP URL information for all call parties. dwCallTreatment For All Devices: 0
+If the application specifies no such name, the application module filename gets used instead. dwDisplayableAddressSize dwDisplayableAddressOffset For All Devices: 0 dwCalledPartySize dwCalledPartyOffset For All Devices: 0 dwCommentSize dwCommentOffset For All Devices: 0 dwDisplaySize dwDisplayOffset For All Devices: 0 dwUserUserInfoSize dwUserUserInfoOffset For All Devices: 0 dwHighLevelCompSize dwHighLevelCompOffset For All Devices: 0 dwLowLevelCompSize dwLowLevelCompOffset For All Devices: dwChargingInfoSize dwChargingInfoOffset For All Devices: dwTerminalModesSize dwTerminalModesOffset For All Devices: dwDevSpecificSize dwDevSpecificOffset For All Devices: If dwExtVersion >= 0x00060000 (6.0), this field will point to TSP_Unicode_Party_Names structure, If dwExtVersion >= 0x00070000 (7.0), this field will also point to a common structure that has a pointer to SRTP structure, DSCPValueForAudioCalls value and Partition information.
+The the "LINECALLINFO Device Specific Extensions" section on page 4-6 defines the structure.
+The ExtendedCallInfo structure contains ExtendedCallReason that represents the last feature-related reason that caused a change in the callinfo/callstatus for this call.
+The ExtendedCallInfo will also provide SIP URL information for all call parties. dwCallTreatment For All Devices:

+Members Values

+dwCallDataSize For All Devices:

+dwCallDataOffset 0

+dwSendingFlowspecSize For All Devices:

+dwSendingFlowspecOffset 0

-Members Values dwCallDataSize dwCallDataOffset For All Devices: dwSendingFlowspecSize dwSendingFlowspecOffset For All Devices: 0 dwReceivingFlowspecSize dwReceivingFlowspecOffset For All Devices:
+dwReceivingFlowspecSize For All Devices:

+dwReceivingFlowspecOffset 0